phnorwood/ansible/roles/certbot-ssl-management/README.md

 CERTBOT SSL Management
 =========

-Install CERTBOT on target host.
+Install [https://certbot.eff.org/](CERTBOT) on target host for the purpose of generating wildcard SSL cert (*.mydomain.com).

-End result is a target host configured with CERBOT, including explicit instructions (command) to generate custom SSL certificates for the target domain.
+End result is a target host configured with CERTBOT, including explicit instructions (command) to generate custom SSL certificates for the target domain.

+The following is an example execution of the role output.

 e.g.